aithrien-of-ravenholdt/my-microservice/README.md

 #### 8A.
 Installation & Setup

 Instead of installing Trivy locally, we run it as a Docker container.
 The pipeline includes a dedicated **Trivy Scan** stage.
-It's disabled by default, to include it in the pipeline run you must remove the `//`at the start of the stage inside the Jenkinsfile:
+It's disabled by default, to include it in the pipeline run you must change the expression value to `true` at the start of the stage:

 ```groovy
 //stage('Trivy Scan') {